laravel/vapor-docs/1.0/projects/environments.md

 ## Gateway Versions

-By default, Vapor routes HTTP traffic to your serverless applications using AWS API Gateway.
-Your application may run on either API Gateway 1.0 or API Gateway 2.0 (HTTP APIs).
-By default, applications deploy using API Gateway 1.0 as it provides a fuller feature set such as wildcard domains, automatic HTTP to HTTPS redirection, and more.
+By default, Vapor routes HTTP traffic to your serverless applications using AWS API Gateway v1 (REST APIs).
+Your application may run on either API Gateway v1 (REST APIs) or API Gateway v2 (HTTP APIs).
+By default, applications deploy using API Gateway v1 as it provides a fuller feature set such as Vapor's managed Firewall, and more.

-However, API Gateway 2.0 offers a cost reduction per million requests to your application ($1.00 per million vs. $3.50 per million).
-If you would like to use API Gateway 2.0, you may specify the `gateway-version` configuration option for a given environment in your `vapor.yml` file:
+However, API Gateway v2 offers a cost reduction per million requests to your application ($1.00 per million vs. $3.50 per million).
+If you would like to use API Gateway v2, you may specify the `gateway-version` configuration option for a given environment in your `vapor.yml` file:

 ```yaml
 id: 2